Victor E. Cabrera

-Victor E. Cabrera is a Peruvian-American academic and researcher.
+Victor E. Cabrera is an American academic and researcher.
 He is a Professor and Extension Specialist in dairy farm management and Alfred Toepfer Faculty Fellow at University of Wisconsin-Madison’s Department of Animal and Dairy Sciences.

 Cabrera has developed more than 50 decision support tools for the farming industry.
 Cabrera is an experienced keynote speaker frequently invited to give talks in international research and extension conferences.
 He was listed as one of the College experts with the greatest reach through media in 2020 by University of Wisconsin.

+Cabrera was listed among the World’s Top 2% Scientists by Stanford University and Elsevier in 2020, 2021, and 2024.

-Cabrera is an Associate Editor of Frontiers in Animal Science - Precision Livestock Farming, He is the recipient of several awards including Pound Extension Award from University of Wisconsin-Madison College of Agricultural and Life Sciences, and Foundation Scholar Award in Dairy Production by the American Dairy Science Association.
+He is a Section Editor of the Journal of Dairy Science, Associate Editor of Frontiers in Animal Science - Precision Livestock Farming.
+He is the recipient of several awards including Pound Extension Award from University of Wisconsin–Madison College of Agricultural and Life Sciences, and Foundation Scholar Award in Dairy Production by the American Dairy Science Association.

-Cabrera has published 248 research items and has 3,380 citations with an i10-index of 72 according to Google Scholar.
+Cabrera has published 283 research items and has 5,110 citations with an i10-index of 92 according to Google Scholar.